diovisgood/diovisgood.github.io/_posts/2020-11-10-blockchain-fair-bets.md

 ---
+date: 2020-11-10
 title: "Fair Bets for Blockchain"
-date: 2020-11-10
+excerpt: "I propose a new kind of blockchain bets, aimed to solve some problems of existing schemes"
 category: analysis
 tags: blockchain bets
 ---